pjensfelt/asp-servo-testapp/README.md

 If you get an error about libasp_servo_api.so missing make sure that you install asp_servo_api first (see top of this README) and make sure that you have issued `sudo ldconfig`

-The corresponding XML files in the config folder must be edited to contain the correct servo setup.
+Each testapp listed above has a corresponding XML files in the config folder, which must be edited to contain the correct servo setup.
 The ethernet port can be detected by running:

 `ifconfig`